Artificial Intelligence Glossary

 Programmatic Creative

-AI-driven automatic generation and optimization of advertising creative elements based on audience data and performance metrics.
+AI-driven automatic generation and optimization of advertising creative elements based on audience data to improve campaign performance and ROI.

 Prompt Caching

-Storing and reusing processed portions of AI prompts to reduce latency and costs.
+Storing and reusing processed portions of AI prompts to reduce latency and costs by avoiding repeated computation for similar inputs.

 Prompt Chaining

-A technique where multiple AI prompts are linked sequentially, with each output feeding into the next prompt as input.
+A technique where multiple AI prompts are linked sequentially, with each output feeding into the next prompt to solve complex tasks step-by-step.

 Prompt Engineering

-The practice of crafting effective instructions and queries to get optimal outputs from AI language models.
+The practice of crafting effective instructions and queries to get optimal outputs from AI language models by maximizing accuracy and relevance.

 Prompt Injection